We all know Pokémon, don't we?

 "Haha, I guess not.
 That white hand on your shoulder, it's not real."

-The Lavender Tower in the original Pokémon games was a creepy tower full of ghosts that your own Pokémon - without exceptions - were afraid to battle.
-The music was scary as well, and old channellers shout creepy things at players when they engage them in a Pokémon match (because they're possessed).
+Lavender Town's Pokémon Tower in the original Pokémon games was a creepy tower full of ghosts that your own Pokémon - without exceptions - were afraid to battle.
+The music was scary as well, and old channellers shout creepy things at players when they engage them in a Pokémon match (because they're possessed by their own Pokémon).
 There are very good reasons that most Pokémon Creepy Pasta centers around this place.

 "Give me blood!"